- Academic Advising

-- Suspension – is the loss of privileges of enrollment at Franklin University for a designated period of time and prohibits a student from being present without permission on any property of Franklin University.
+- Suspension – the loss of privileges of enrollment at Franklin University for a designated period of time and prohibits a student from being present without permission on any property of Franklin University.
 During the period of separation, the suspension will be noted on the student’s academic transcript.

 - Revocation of a Degree – Any degree previously conferred by the University may be revoked if the student is found to have committed academic misconduct in pursuit of that degree.
 The University Provost has sole authority to revoke a degree and may not delegate this authority.

 Franklin University denotes transcripts when students are suspended or dismissed for disciplinary reasons.
 Additionally, Franklin University denotes transcripts if a student attempts to withdraw from the institution with a pending conduct case involving acts of violence toward others.